purnimaporwal/purnimaporwal/README.md

 What I found:     Social sector expenditure → MORE reported violence  ✓
 ```

 States that spent more on health and education had *higher* reported domestic violence.
-That is not what you'd expect if spending was helping.
+That is not what you'd expect if spending were simply helping.

-I spent a lot of time after my dissertation reading about this.
-The IPV literature, measurement theory, and institutional economics.
-And slowly I started to think that what I found wasn't evidence of more violence — it was evidence of more *reporting*.
-When women have a clinic to go to, a school nearby, people they can tell — they report violence that was always happening but previously invisible.
+I spent a lot of time after my dissertation reading about this: the IPV literature, measurement theory, and institutional economics.
+And slowly I started to think that what I found wasn't evidence of more violence.
+It was evidence of more *reporting*.
+When women have a clinic to go to, a school nearby, people they can tell — they report violence that was always happening but previously invisible in the data.
+What the data captures depends on whether institutions create the conditions for it to be captured at all.

+I'm developing this as an institutional visibility mechanism — distinct from institutional trust, which implies subjective confidence, and more about the material infrastructure through which hidden outcomes surface in administrative records.

-I'm calling this the institutional trust mechanism.
-It's a hypothesis, not a proven finding.
-Testing it properly is what I want to do in a PhD.
+Testing and exploring such types of invisibility and mechanisms properly is what I feel I would love to do even in my PhD.

 📄 [Dissertation code and findings](https://github.com/purnimaporwal/rainfall-dv-india)